s-fifteen-instruments/qcrypto/docs/source/usage.rst

 convertdate: A short shell script to convert an epoch index into a human-readable date

-convertdate_back: A shell script to convert soe time/date string into an epoch
+convertdate_back: A shell script to convert some time/date string into an epoch